Autoimmune conditions and premature aging

 What you eat is who you are, but also who your biological grandchildren will be.

-In order to prevent or even reverse epigenetic changes that lead to inflammaging, lifestyle dietary adjustments have to be made.
+In order to prevent or even reverse epigenetic changes that lead to inflammaging, lifestyle dietary adjustments should be made.
 That is the next challenge: determine which of the epigenetic changes are reversible, and what diet as well as other lifestyle adjustments are the best way to succeed in reversing epigenetic mark.

 My take: as with most of the other health related issues, some of needed adjustments will be very individual (and harder to establish), while the other adjustments will yield success in the general population.